vnsny-bia/VisitContactTrace/README.md

 ## The Algorithm

-The algorithm first starts by identifying the primary contacts of the indexed individual during the specified window of time.
-It proceeds to look at contacts of two to three orders of separation away from the indexed individual.
-These contacts must have occurred after the date of primary contacts (and tertiary contacts occur after secondary).
-The timing of the optional patient or staff status is not considered in this version of the VisitContactTrace application.
-The status of the patient or staff is only presented back to the user in the contact listings or network diagram plots.
+The algorithm first identifies the primary visit-based contacts of the index person during the specified window of time.
+It proceeds to identify the visit-based contacts two to three orders of separation away from the index person.
+These visit-based contacts must have occurred after the primary contact visit dates (and tertiary contacts must occur after the secondary contact visits).

-In the following screen shot, [Florence Nightingale](https://en.wikipedia.org/wiki/Florence_Nightingale) has been selected as the indexed staff person.
-In this hypothetical example, her symptom onset date was May 12, 2020 and the contact trace is going to start seven days prior to that date and 7 days after to ensure that no visits were delivered while she was symptomatic.
-The calculated begin and end date from the reference date is presented back to the user in the black screen immediately below the parameter input.
+In the following screenshot, [Florence Nightingale](https://en.wikipedia.org/wiki/Florence_Nightingale) has been selected as the index staff person for a novel infectious disease.
+In this hypothetical example, her symptom onset date was May 12, 2020 and is used as the reference date.
+The contact tracing is set to start 7 days prior to that date (to account for a 7-day incubation period of the novel infectious disease) and will conclude 7 days afterwards (in order to account for visits that she delivered while she was symptomatic as well as to capture a longer timeframe for secondary and tertiary visits to have occurred).
+The calculated begin and end dates for the contact tracing is presented back to the user immediately below the parameter input area: "All visits during 2020-05-05 and 2020-05-19 will be shown."

 ### Output - Contact Lists

-On the right hand side of the previous figure, primary, secondary, and tertiary contact listings are made available to the user for download into .csv.
+The right-hand panel in the following screenshot displays the primary, secondary, and tertiary contact lists.
+The user can download these lists into .csv.

-#### Definition of Primary, Secondary Tertiary Degrees of Contact From Origin
+#### Definition of Primary, Secondary Tertiary Contacts

 <img src="./inst/www/ct-staff-patient-origin.PNG" width="600" align="center"/>

-These contact listings are availble in the three tabs on the right under "Contact Lists."
-Each one is avaible for download into .csv.
+These contact lists are available in the three tabs on the right under "Contact Lists."
+Each one is available for download into .csv.

 <img src="./inst/www/ct-main.PNG" width="1200" align="center"/>

 ### Output - Plot

-The "Plot" tab displays the primary contacts and any secondary or tertiary contacts away from the staff/patient of origin.
+The "Plot" tab displays the "network diagram" of primary, secondary, and tertiary contacts.
 If the user included staff/patient statuses, the legend indicates which status each patient or staff is known to have had.

 <img src="./inst/www/ct-plot3.PNG" width="800" align="center"/>